Health coverage for Canadians studying abroad

 - Pre-existing medical conditions that have not remained stable in the 3 months before the effective date

-- If you get coverage after you arrive at school, there is a 48-hour waiting period except if you are accidentally injured or if you are extending an existing Travel Insurance for Students policy from Manulife
+- If you get coverage after you leave home, there is a 48-hour waiting period except if you are accidentally injured or if you are extending an existing Travel Insurance for Students policy from Manulife

 Carry your policy everywhere you travel